twardy7991/F1_dataExploration/README.md

 ### Project Overview
 This project explores Formula One data with a focus on data extraction, evaluation, prediction, and explainable models.
 Currently divided into three main components:
-1. Weather analysis
-2. Telemetry analysis
+1. Telemetry analysis
-3. Tyre life and fuel analysis
+2. Tyre life and fuel analysis

 ## Data Model